sahat/jsrecipes/posts/backend/socketio-basics.md

 Socket.IO embraces the [EventEmitter](http://nodejs.org/api/events.html) design pattern, something you see quite often in node.js.
-For this tutorial, there two [EventEmitter](http://nodejs.org/api/events.html) objects we are concerned with:
+For this tutorial, the two [EventEmitter](http://nodejs.org/api/events.html) objects we are concerned with:
 **Emitter** and **Listener**.
 An **Event Emitter** is an object that emits events such as _connect_, _disconnect_, and _data_.